jhauf/StockTracker/README.md

-#StockTracker
+##StockTracker

+### Background
-#### StockTracker a web scraper that programmatically reflects the S&P 500's quote from CNN using JavaScript and jQuery.
+StockTracker a web scraper that programmatically reflects the S&P 500's quote from CNN using JavaScript and jQuery.
 Since the original data is pulled through a websocket connection, there was no API available for HTTP requests.
 In addition, due to the same origin policy, I had to use a work around to make a cross-domain request.
 The Yahoo!
 Query Language (YQL) allows you to load any HTML document and get it back in JSON so I ended up using [James Padolsey's jQuery Plugin](https://github.com/padolsey-archive/jquery.fn/tree/master/cross-domain-ajax) which leverages YQL to make cross-domain requests.

+### Implementation Details
-####Each second, the app makes an AJAX GET request to CNN Money and pulls the current price.
+Each second, the app makes an AJAX GET request to CNN Money and pulls the current price.
 It checks that price against the last price in the table and append a row to the table if the price changed.

 ```javascript